 Maps can display large amounts of geographic data in layers that generally overlap.
 The way you draw your layers helps to describe and identify features, but sometimes you need more than just a particular symbol or color or to convey what you want to say with your map.
 This is when labeling features can help.
 Labels are short pieces of text that describe features in a layer and help your audience understand what they are looking at.

 The map viewer places as many labels on the map as possible without overlapping them.
 Thus, in areas where features are tightly clustered, some features may not get labeled.
-As you zoom in to an area, more labels will dynamically appear.
 Labeling priority follows the layer order in your map from top to bottom.
-Layers at the top get labeled first and thus, will have the most labels.
+Layers at the top get labeled first and will have the most labels.
 There is no guarantee that you’ll get the labels you want positioned exactly where you want them.
 Thus, dynamic labeling is best suited for maps where you don’t need precise control and only want to label a few layers.

 You can create labels for features in hosted feature layers, ArcGIS Server feature service layers, individual layers from ArcGIS Server map service layers, CSV on the web, and layers from files.